Fairfield Stalking Lawyer

 What is Second-Degree Stalking in Fairfield?

-Stalking in the second degree occurs when an individual repeatedly follows or lies in wait for another person and intentionally causes that person to reasonably fear for their physical safety.
-The two key elements of the offense are the intent to cause fear and that the act of following actually causes a reasonable fear.
+As a Fairfield attorney can explain, stalking in the second degree occurs when an individual repeatedly follows or lies in wait for another person and intentionally causes that person to reasonably fear for their physical safety.

 Second-degree stalking is defined in CGS § 53a-181d and is classified as a Class A misdemeanor.
 As such, it is punishable by a term of imprisonment of up to one year and a fine as high as $2,000.